- Areas to visit

 With an abundance of sublime ingredients, it’s small wonder that there are so many award-winning restaurants in Devon.
 More and more big-name chefs are setting up in the area, inspired by the quality of the raw materials they can work with, to create truly memorable meals.
 Michael Caines, one of the UK’s best-respected chefs, is at the helm of two Michelin starred Gidleigh Park on Dartmoor, and there are six celebrity chefs with restaurants in Plymouth.
 Alternatively, you can find great, traditional food served in many of the pubs, cafes and tearooms that are scattered across the county - we've many child friendly pubs in Devon too.

 If you’re looking for food events, pay a visit to one of the many Devon food festivals.
 These take place throughout the year, so at Easter you could spend the weekend at the Exeter Festival of South West Food and Drink, in August you could visit events at the South Devon Crab Month or Flavour Fest in Plymouth, and in October try Barnstaple's North Devon Foodfest.
-Or if you’re only here for a short stay, you can source the best in fresh, organic ingredients and produce from the Devon farmers’ markets that take place practically every weekend.
+Or if you’re only here for a short stay, you can source the best in fresh, organic ingredients and produce from the Devon farmers’ markets that take place practically every weekend - or eat amazing food right where it's cooked at Exeter Street Food Market, every Friday, Saturday and Sunday in the city centre.

 The secret of Devon’s culinary success is in the landscape.
 It’s served by clean, temperate waters that offer some of the best seafood and fish in the British Isles, and the lush, fertile soil produces some of the best vegetables and provides excellent nutrition for grazing animals.
 Devon farmers take their responsibility to the environment very seriously and there are an ever-increasing number of organic and environmentally responsible farms supplying local restaurants.
 In turn, these establishments are able to gain accreditation and awards from bodies such as the Soil Association, certifying that the ingredients they use are organic and as fresh as possible.
 Devon’s warm climate also gives specialist farmers such as the South Devon Chilli Farm the chance to farm some more unusual produce.